chalmersfp/chalmersfp.github.io/FP-group/members/bove.md

 of the department of Computer Science and Engineering at Chalmers university of technology and University of Gothenburg in Göteborg, Sweden.

-Since 1995 I work in /Constructive Type Theory/ and, in particular, Martin-Löf type theory.
+Since 1995 I work in *Constructive Type Theory* and, in particular, Martin-Löf type theory.

 Constructive type theory is a very expressive programming language with